Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Experiments

+We conduct experiments on multiple backbone networks.
 Table~\ref{tab:ssiter} provides performance metrics for the UPerNet algorithm using different backbones (ViT and LKCA), iteration algorithms, and iteration counts (\textit{2000, 4000, 8000, 16000}).
 At each iteration count, LKCA-B consistently outperforms ViT-B in terms of aAcc and mIoU, indicating superior performance of LKCA-B in the UPerNet task.
 As the iteration count increases, both models show an improvement in performance, but at each iteration count, LKCA-B maintains a leading position.
 Overall, LKCA-B demonstrates superior performance compared to ViT-B at different iteration counts, with higher pixel accuracy and mean Intersection over Union.
 Additionally, LKCA-B exhibits advantages in terms of parameter count and computational complexity.\\

 Table~\ref{tab:ssvarious} presents a performance comparison among different backbones (ViT-S, ResNet-50, Swin-S, Twins PCPVT-S, LKCA-S) under various iteration counts and across two different task settings (UPerNet and FPN).
 In the UPerNet task, LKCA-S consistently outperforms other models at different iteration counts, exhibiting higher aAcc and mIoU.
 It achieves superior performance compared to other models.
 Similarly, in the FPN task, LKCA-S demonstrates excellent performance across different iteration counts, showcasing higher aAcc and mIoU, making it competitive against other models.
 LKCA-S consistently exhibits outstanding performance across different tasks and iteration settings, while maintaining relatively lower computational complexity and parameter counts.